 The GTTP’s mission is to expand Travel & Tourism-related educational and career opportunities for secondary school students at a time when they are making career choices, to develop their awareness of the importance of Travel & Tourism, the world’s fastest growing industry, to their country’s economy and the global economy, and to help them develop workforce-ready skills, attitudes, and information.
+GTTP’s curriculum, Passport to the World, is an up-to-date and timely introduction to the industry.

 Use the study of Travel & Tourism to provide a quality educational experience for teachers and students through teacher training, curriculum development, and global collaboration.